See how the Savor and SavorOne cards from Capital One earn you extra cash back in the first year.

 Capital One SavorOne card recent changes

-Since both of these cards are relatively new offerings, it is unclear if there will be limited-time offers in the future.
+Since both of these cards are relatively new offerings, it is unclear how frequently limited-time offers will appear in the future.

 Who is eligible to earn the Savor sign-up bonus?

-To earn the $150 cash bonus on the SavorOne card, you only have to spend $500 in the first 3 months.
-With the Savor card however, you’ll need to spend $3,000 in the first 3 months to get the $300 bonus.
+To earn the $200 cash bonus on the SavorOne card, you only have to spend $500 in the first three months.
+With the Savor card, however, you’ll need to spend $3,000 in the first three months to get the $300 bonus.
 This is a more difficult spend threshold to reach, so if your monthly spend is less than $1,000, you are better off with the SavorOne, especially considering the Savor card’s $95 annual fee.

 Redemption options for Capital One Savor cards

 Once you’ve earned cash rewards on your Capital One Savor or SavorOne card, you have a few different redemption options, including the traditional statement credit upon request.
 You can also set up automatic redemption either at a set time each year or at thresholds anywhere from $25-$200.
-Alternatively, you can redeem your rewards for a check or gift card.
+Alternatively, you can redeem your rewards for a check or gift card or pay with PayPal at many online retailers.

 Should you apply for a Capital One Savor card now?